 Two days of conference workshops will be held prior to the main conference at Harvard University with hands on sessions for both new and experienced users.

-We are excited to welcome you to Boston in 2017!
+We are excited to welcome you to Boston!

 Holly St. Clair

 Chief Digital Officer

 The Free Software Movement campaigns for computer users' freedom to cooperate and control their own computing.
 The Free Software Movement developed the GNU operating system, typically used together with the kernel Linux, specifically to make these freedoms possible.
 Since proprietary software often sends reports on its users' activity, avoiding proprietary software is an essential part of recovering practical privacy.
 For state agencies, avoiding proprietary software is crucial for recovering the country's computational sovereignty.

 Dr. Richard Stallman launched the free software movement in 1983 and started the development of the GNU operating system (see www.gnu.org) in 1984.
 GNU is free software: everyone has the freedom to copy it and redistribute it, with or without changes.
 The GNU/Linux system, basically the GNU operating system with Linux added, is used on tens of millions of computers today.
 Stallman has received the ACM Grace Hopper Award and the ACM Software and Systems Award, a MacArthur Foundation fellowship, the Electronic Frontier Foundation's Pioneer Award, and the the Takeda Award for Social/Economic Betterment, as well as several doctorates honoris causa, and has been inducted into the Internet Hall of Fame.

 Spatial Data Infrastructures for everyone